 Don’t forget how often they come up in the Use of English exams, and other higher-level English exams.
 In terms of daily speech, English speakers use them every day in many ways.

 Daunting they maybe, but you can get a hold of phrasal verbs, and your students will be better off because of it.
-The phrasal verb is, after all, a secret weapon that in its own humble way, helped the English to become England.If you like this article, please share:
+The phrasal verb is, after all, a secret weapon that in its own humble way, helped the English to become England.Please Share:

 This article was originally published on January 28, 2020 and was last updated on February 12, 2020.